florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

    </div>

-This table provides the parameter values that has been considered in juschus' research :cite:`juschus:2021`.
+This table provides the parameter values that has been considered in juschus' research :cite:`juschus:2021`, all of which can be found as options in the analytical polarization model class.

 ******************************
 Sizing calculation